large-scale-gxe-methods/GEM/README.md

 # GEM

-GEM (Gene-Environment interaction analysis for Millions of samples) is a software program for large-scale gene-environment interaction testing in samples from unrelated individuals.
-It enables genome-wide association studies in up to millions of samples while allowing for multiple exposures, control for genotype-covariate interactions, and robust inference.
+GEM (Gene-Environment interaction analysis for Millions of samples) is a software program for large-scale gene-environment interaction testing in cross-sectional and longitudinal data, from unrelated and related individuals.
+It enables genome-wide association studies in up to millions of samples while allowing for multiple exposures, and control for genotype-covariate interactions.

 <br />
 Current version: 2.2